Artwork Gallery [img: eyeruler]

 I believe that it can be easily noticed how my paper artworks are better than my computer artworks, as I hope you can see by comparing my "paper" Rahne and my "computer" rahne...

-I have much more drawings in paper, but I couldn't scan them in a good quality (I made them in line-patterned papers I use on my notebook) so I can't show them.
-Well.. enjoy those, anyway : )
+I have more drawings in paper (or I think I still do), but I couldn't scan them in a good quality (I made them in line-patterned papers I use on my notebook) so I decided not to put them on display.